fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 The Portability Trap
 ^^^^^^^^^^^^^^^^^^^^

-This trap occurs when data scientists fail to understand how reusing a model or algorith that is designed for one specific social context, may not necessarily apply to a different social context.
+This trap occurs when we fail to understand how reusing a model or algorithm that is designed for one specific social context, may not necessarily apply to a different social context.
 Reusing an algorithmic solution and failing to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences if the algorithm is used to determine the